 Metaldehyde

 Does metaldehyde in slug pellets kill rats?
-This poison works by increasing mucus secretion from the slug’s mucus cells, thus resulting in dehydration and death.
+This poison increases mucus secretion from the slug’s mucus cells, thus resulting in dehydration and death.
 It’s a contact-based poison, meaning that slugs need only touch the pellets to experience its deadly effects.

 Metaldehyde is toxic to rats, pets, and humans.
-According to Environmental Science, metaldehyde is a serious environmental pollutant.
-Despite the risks, the use of metaldehyde in pest control is still common.
+According to Environmental Science, metaldehyde is an environmental pollutant.
+Despite the risks, using metaldehyde in pest control is still common.

 About 283 mg of metaldehyde per kilogram body weight is the lethal dose for rats.
-According to Toxicology, smaller doses administered over a long period of time lead to many damaging effects.
+According to Toxicology, smaller doses administered over a long period lead to many damaging effects.

 The tested rats experienced:

-The tested rats produced deformed offspring if they gave birth at all.
-Worse still, the harmful effects carried on for three generations in those who survived.
+The tested rats produced deformed offspring, if they gave birth at all.
+Worse still, the harmful effects occurred for three generations in those who survived.

 Methiocarb